Collegiate-Edu-Nation/easy-ftc/docs/examples.md

     ### Notes

-    - .gearing() is optional here, but correcting it can improve accuracy
+    - `.gearing()` is optional here, but correcting it can improve accuracy
-    - The 'Time' parameterLabel in Lift.command() has been changed to 'Distance' here.
+    - The `Time` parameterLabel in `Lift.command()` has been changed to `Distance` here.
 This is optional, but it clarifies the intended functionality for Blockly users

     </details>